-Bachelor of Science in N Nursing189.0 Quarter Units
+Bachelor of Science in Nursing 189.0 Quarter Units

-Bachelor of Science in P Pharmaceutical
+Science Pharmaceutical Sciences

-Sciences 189.0 Quarter Units
+189.0 Quarter Units

 BELIEFS

 The American University of Health Science believes in the capability of man to improve oneself, and consequently, the society he/she lives in.
 It aims to provide every individual the opportunity to be responsible for oneself and for others through proper training and education.